GuilhermeFracalossi/ShowTime/README.md

 * Manage class and teacher schedules
 * Add, change or remove **courses, classes, subjects and teachers**
 * Assign and manage subjects to school periods
-* Add busy periods for teachers throw CSV files
+* Add busy periods for teachers through CSV files
 * Print timetable for each class

 _**Project made during study period in IFRS**_